 SQUAMOUS CELL CARCINOMA

-Squamous cell carcinoma (SCC) of the skin is the second most common type of skin cancer.
-This skin cancer develops in the squamous cells that form the outer and middle layers of the skin.
-If detected early, most SCCs are treatable.
+Squamous cell carcinoma (SCC) is the second most common form of skin cancer.
+It develops in the squamous cells that make up the outer and middle layers of the skin.
+When detected early, most SCCs can be treated effectively.

 What is squamous cell carcinoma?